-Markets and Market Failure
+Introduction to Markets and Market Failure

 The key principles of supply and demand determine the price of everything that is traded, from a loaf of bread to a premiership footballer.
 But these forces don’t always allocate resources efficiently.
 Translation: leave things to the “free market” and we get excessive carbon dioxide emissions and alcohol consumption but not enough healthcare and education.
 So the government has to get involved, but how?
 And might “government failure” be worse than “market failure”?